ray-project/ray/doc/source/data/custom-datasource.rst

 -  **MongoDB to Arrow conversion**: We use `PyMongoArrow <https://mongo-arrow.readthedocs.io/en/latest/>`__ to convert MongoDB execution results into Arrow tables, which Datasets supports as a data format.
 -  **Parallel execution**: We ask the user to provide a list of MongoDB pipelines, with each corresponding to a partition of the MongoDB collection, which will be executed in parallel with :class:`~ray.data.ReadTask`.

 For example, suppose you have a MongoDB collection with 4 documents, which have a ``partition_field`` with values 0, 1, 2, 3.
-You can compose two MongoDB pipelines as follows to read the collection in parallel:
+You can compose two MongoDB pipelines (each handled by a :class:`~ray.data.ReadTask`) as follows to read the collection in parallel:

 .. code-block:: python

     # A list of pipelines.
-Each pipeline is a List[Dict].
+Each pipeline is a series of stages, typed as List[Dict].
     my_pipelines = [
         # The first pipeline: match documents in partition range [0, 2)
         [